The Best-Smelling Beauty Products Actually Have A Downside

 ”

-I try to avoid synthetic, additive fragrance in my facial skincare — though some products still come with a funky natural scent, like Skinceuticals CE Ferulic Serum, which smells like hotdog water (some consider it a "smell of efficacy").
+I try to avoid synthetic, additive fragrances in my facial skincare — though some products still come with a funky natural scent, like Skinceuticals CE Ferulic Serum, which smells like hotdog water (some consider it a "smell of efficacy").
 For my dry legs, I'm skipping coconut-y body lotions for the time being.
-Instead, I'm going to try one of the admittedly-boring dermatologist recommendations, like the Cetaphil Moisturizing Lotion, Vanicream Moisturizing Cream, or even a Vaseline stick as an occlusive; they're not sexy, but they're affordable and they work to keep your skin hydrated, if that's your goal.
+Instead, I'm going to try one of the admittedly boring dermatologist recommendations, like the Cetaphil Moisturising Lotion or Vanicream Moisturizing Cream; they're not sexy, but they're affordable and they work to keep your skin hydrated, if that's your goal.
 More luxe options include Nécessaire Body Lotion (the body wash is also fragrance-free) or U Beauty's The Super Body Hydrator.

 AdvertisementADVERTISEMENT

 I won't forsake fragrance altogether.
-I'll spray perfume or apply perfume oil on my pulse points after moisturizing.
-According to a study on perfume layering, well-moisturized skin helps the scent last longer anyways.
+I'll spray perfume or apply perfume oil on my pulse points after moisturising.
+According to a study on perfume layering, well-moisturised skin helps the scent last longer anyway.

 Can fragranced hair products cause scalp dryness?